Wish2code/Bible-Forum/README.md

-# Web Development Final Project - BibleVerse Forum
+# Web Development Final Project - Soccer Forum

 Submitted by: **Ngaatendwe Dumbarimwe**

-This web app: **is a community forum for sharing, discussing, and reflecting on Bible verses, testimonies, questions, prayer requests, and more.
-Users can create posts, comment, upvote, and interact with others in a safe, faith-based environment.**
+This web app: **is a community forum for sharing, discussing, and analyzing soccer matches, transfer news, player performances, tactics, and fantasy league strategies.
+Users can create posts, comment, upvote, and interact with others in a passionate soccer community environment.**

 Time spent: ** 5 hours spent in total**